CARE Team FAQs

 - When a case has already been reported through the student conduct process.

-- When a student is not presenting a risk to self or others, but may benefit from a referral to Personal Counseling.
+- When a student is not presenting a risk to self or others, but may benefit from a referral to another support resource such as the Department of Mental Health & Counseling Services: DMHCS Faculty/Staff Referral Form

 Q. How do I make a CARE Team referral?

 A. If you are concerned about a student, you are strongly encouraged to reach out to the CARE Team.
-You can submit your concern in one of two ways: by completing a student of concern report here or by sending an email directly to the CARE Team at CARETeam@sunywcc.edu.
+You can submit your concern by completing a Student of Concern Report or by sending an email directly to the CARE Team at CARETeam@sunywcc.edu.

 Q. Should I approach the student first?